 The outpatient Pediatric Cardiology Clinic at Children's Hospital Colorado is usually a patient's first stop at the Heart Institute after a referral from a primary care doctor.
-Kids with known or suspected heart disease are seen by one of our board-certified pediatric cardiologists who will meet with your family and assess your child’s heart.
-We will then recommend and coordinate a care plan for your child’s diagnosis.
+Children and teens with known or suspected congenital or childhood heart disease are seen by one of our board-certified pediatric cardiologists who will meet with your family and assess your child’s heart.
+We then recommend and coordinate a care plan for your child’s diagnosis.

-What to expect at your child’s first Pediatric Cardiology Clinic appointment
+What to expect at your child’s first pediatric cardiology appointment

-During the initial appointment, most kids receive an electrocardiogram (EKG) and an echocardiogram (ECHO).
-These tests are nothing for your child to be afraid of; they’re non-invasive, not painful, and performed in a safe and friendly environment by our technicians who care for kids and only kids.
+During the initial appointment, our cardiologists will determine whether your child needs diagnostic testing during their visit.
+Our staff have the ability to perform diagnostic tests such as an electrocardiogram (EKG) and an echocardiogram (ECHO) during your child’s appointment.
+These tests are non-invasive, not painful and performed in a safe and friendly environment by our technicians who care for patients with a full range of pediatric heart conditions, from common to very rare.
 These two tests, along with an examination and review of your child’s medical history, usually provide enough information for a cardiologist to make a diagnosis and develop a plan for ongoing cardiac care.

 How long will it take?